RZZT/Company-Documents/Processes/list-of-documents-to-be-published.md

 # List of documents to be published

-The below is a list of documents to be published by the Company Secretary.
+The below is a list of documents to be published by the Company Secretary, adopted by the Directors on [5 February 2018](https://github.com/RZZT/Company-Documents/blob/master/Minutes/Minutes-2018-02-05-Decisions-without-Meeting.md#minute-of-resolution-concerning-the-list-of-documents-to-be-published--2018-02-05).

 - the Company’s Articles of Association
 - the Company’s most recent balance sheet, profit and loss statement, and accounting journal